 "He's a bully," she said during a press conference last month.
 "I've dealt with older, white guys trying to keep me down my whole life, my whole career.
 I'm a woman in a very male-dominated field.
 I love what do, I love making people laugh more than anything in the world."

-Meanwhile, Griffin's friend and former colleague, Anderson Cooper, spoke out to say he wants "nothing but good things
+Meanwhile, Griffin's friend and former colleague, Anderson Cooper, spoke out to say he wants "nothing but good things" for her.

 Watch the video below for more.